About REAP Marlborough

 Shona moved from Christchurch with her husband Mike last year to be closer to their daughter, son-in-law, and 4-legged mokopuna who also live here in Blenheim.
 Shona loves being close to them and supporting them as whānau is everything to her.
 Shona grew up in a large Māori whānau and most live in the Nelson/Tasman region so it's lovely to be close to them.
 Prior to this, Shona lived in Hokitika for over 30 years and worked as a librarian for 28 years.
 It was her dream job and she loved how technology is always changing and that gives her an opportunity to continue learning.
 Libraries are the hub of the community and they are more than just books and finding information.
 A big part of Shona's library role was to teach digital literacy to the community, support, and train others to use a wide range of technology, and to promote and run digital literacy programmes.
 Shona is very passionate about helping people and helping them grow through education.

-Renee Wood - Education Team, Kaikōura
+Chloe Rowe - Education Team, Kaikōura

 Sara Harwood - Education Team, Picton